elixir-lang/elixir_make/PRECOMPILATION_GUIDE.md

 Note that there is an optional config key for elixir_make, `make_precompiler_filename`.
 If the name (file extension does not count) of the shared library is different from your app's name, then `make_precompiler_filename` should be set.
 For example, if the app name is `"cc_precompiler_example"` while the name shared library is `"nif.so"` (or `"nif.dll"` on windows), then `make_precompiler_filename` should be set as `"nif"`.

 Another optional config key is `make_precompiler_priv_paths`.
 For example, say the `priv` directory is organised as follows in Linux, macOS and Windows respectively,

-Also, you can specify how to recover from unavailable targets using the `make_precompiler_unavailable_target` config key.
-Allowed values are `:compile` and `:ignore`.
-Defaults to `:compile`.

-It is also possible to pass in a 2-arity function to `make_precompiler_unavailable_target`: the first argument is the triplet of the unavailable target, and the second argument is a list that contains all available targets given by the precompiler.

 ```
 # Linux